What to Bring Backpacking: Your Wilderness Checklist

 Water purification for safe drinking water is best done without the assistance of your stove.
 There are a lot of products on the market for the task of removing microbes and bacteria from natural water sources that could make humans sick.
 The simplest way to do this is by adding a chemical compound that kills off the bad stuff.
 Iodine and chlorine dioxide are the most common, and multiple products exist on the market for doing this safely and quickly in the backcountry.
 Make sure that this method is sufficient for where you are traveling, as these compounds do not kill off all harmful microorganisms.

-The other main method of water treatment is to filter your water with either a hand pump or gravity filtration system.
+The other main method of water treatment is to filter your water reservoir or hydration pack with either a hand pump or a gravity filtration system.
 Filtering water is a more thorough method of removing unwanted particles, but takes a bit more effort and can require cleaning the filter in the field.
 Make sure you are comfortable using whatever filtration system you acquire.
 Practice using your water filter before you head out on your trip, and read the manual for best practices that will extend the longevity of the filter.

 Have the capacity with your water bottles to store a full day’s worth of treated water, which will be consumed on the trail.
 This typically means at least two liters capacity or more